-It’s essential that the children see you shopping with predetermined decisions.
+The children must see you shopping with predetermined decisions.
 No impulse grab.
 This will save you many, many headaches as time goes on.
 Not to mention your savings account.

 Secret #3: Follow the Three Strike Rule.

-The 3 strike rule is this, whenever you in public, you kids get 3 strikes.
+The 3 strike rule is this, whenever you are in public, your kids get 3 strikes.

-On the first strike, you take the child out of the store, and find the car or a bench where you take a five minute silent timeout.
-Do this immediately when behavior is loud, obnoxious, whiny, negative or disrespectful.
+On the first strike, you take the child out of the store and find the car or a bench where you take a five-minute silent timeout.
+Do this immediately when behavior is loud, obnoxious, whiny, negative, or disrespectful.
 You must be willing to walk out and have an “action-oriented consequence”.
 Sit until everyone is quiet for few minutes not before and don’t back down if it takes a while.
-This is the part where you children are learning a critical lesson.
+This is the part where your children are learning a critical lesson.

-The second strike, it is pretty similar.
-You walk out leaving whatever in the store and you take another time out.
-This time however, I suggest that you walk all the way to the car and you sit in the car for 5 minutes of complete quiet time.
-You don’t have to lecture that kids about their whining or complaining.
+The second strike is pretty similar.
+You walk out leaving whatever is in the store and you take another time out.
+This time, however, I suggest that you walk to the car and you sit in the car for 5 minutes of complete quiet time.
+You don’t have to lecture those kids about their whining or complaining.
 You don’t have to tell them to be appreciative.
 You don’t have to remind them of your expectations.
 Instead, you just take them by the hand and walk out to the car and do your timeout.

 Teach limits with firm clear action.
 Avoid those repeated lectures and make sure that your behavior leads by example and then your words will have more meaning as time goes on.